'The Big Bad Fox and Other Tales': Film Review | Annecy 2017

 In the first tale (“A Baby to Deliver”), a feckless stork leaves a baby in the hands of a rabbit, a pig and a duck, urging them to make the delivery in his place.
 The second and longest story (“The Big Bad Fox”), based on Renner’s comic, follows a fox scrounging around for food and winding up — not unlike Seuss’ Horton Hatches an Egg — with a set of baby chicks to take care of, proving he may be a better at child-rearing than at hunting.
 In the third section (“The Perfect Christmas”), the animals mistakenly think they’ve killed Santa Claus and try their awful best to replace him.

-Each part offers an array of slapstick gags, snappy dialogue and winks at pop — including a possible reference to Fargo in the Christmas story — though behind all the chaos lies a rather sentimental core, especially in the fable where the hungry fox is constantly tempted to eat the very infants he’s falling in love with.
+Each part offers an array of slapstick gags, snappy dialogue and winks at pop culture — including a possible reference to Fargo in the Christmas story — though behind all the chaos lies a rather sentimental core, especially in the fable where the hungry fox is constantly tempted to eat the very infants he’s falling in love with.
 Renner and Imbert spend more time dishing out jokes than they do weaving the kind of meaningful narrative that made Ernest & Celestine so special, yet while Fox is more of a slaphappy romp than a morality play, there’s still a method to the madness.

 Like the last film, the old-school 2D animation is especially impressive and sticks very close to Renner’s original drawings.
 Characters’ features only seem to be partially rendered at times, as if we’re watching a cartoonist's sketchpad in motion, and the effect creates a whirligig of nonstop action from start to finish.
-Keeping the pace is a playful score by Robert Marcel Lepage (Cesar winner Fatima), while a clever stage setting is used to introduce each story — as well as providing a quick encore in which the major players all take a bow before the show must inevitably go on.
+Keeping the pace is a playful score by Robert Marcel Lepage (Cesar winner Fatima), while a clever stage setting is used to introduce each story — as well as providing a quick encore in which the major players all take a bow before the show inevitably goes on.

 Production companies: Folivari, Panique!, StudioCanal